digidem/mapeo-server/README.md

 |preset|string|optional|The [preset](#presets) id.|
 |timestamp|integer|optional|The UNIX timestamp when the file was last synced.|

-The client must pass in a `root` which is the filepath for the datasets.
+To enable datasets, the `mapeo-server` constructor must have set a `datasetRoot` which is root folder for the datasets.
 When the client syncs with a given dataset, mapeo will look in this root directory and scan all files, read the user data for each sync file, and see if a file with a matching dataset id already exists.
 If there is a matching dataset id, then it will sync to that file.
 If the file does not exist, it will create a new syncfile at that location.

-The benefit of using datasets is the client does not have to manage their own filepaths for data sync to USB - mapeo-core does that for them.
-Users can also update the name of files as long as they keep the same file extension that is originally generated.

 #### `GET /datasets/:id`